YomHubGG/azure-security-mastery/azure-security-mastery/_references/ACRONYM-DECODER.md

 Standard for login delegation ("Sign in with Google").

 ### **OIDC** = OpenID Connect (🔐 Security)
 Authentication layer on top of OAuth.
+Enables secure identity federation.
+**Azure use:** Federated credentials for GitHub Actions (no stored secrets!)
+**Token lifetime:** 1 hour (vs 2-year client secrets)
+**Day 45:** Implemented OIDC for Azure deployments from GitHub Actions

 ### **OPA** = Open Policy Agent (🔐 Security)
 Tool for policy enforcement (written in Go).